Midnight Rendezvous

 Midnight Rendezvous is an EP by the British heavy metal band Tokyo Blade, released in 1984 through the UK independent record label Powerstation Records.
 The songs were recorded in early 1983 when the band was called Genghis Khan and originally released as double 7" single "Double Dealin".

-The four tracks of the EP, combined with four tracks of the band's first album, Tokyo Blade, were published as an LP during the same year by Combat Records in the USA, under the title Midnight Rendezvous.
+The four tracks of the EP, combined with four tracks of the band's first album, Tokyo Blade, were published as an LP during the same year by Combat Records in the US, under the title Midnight Rendezvous.
 This EP was included in the re-release on CD of the album Tokyo Blade in 1997.